1. Introduction

 -----END RSA PRIVATE KEY-----

-It can be now used while creating a new EC2 instance.
+Now, we can use it while creating a new EC2 instance.

 4. Launch New EC2 Instances

-The AWS CLI gives us an easy way to launch new EC2 instances.
-As a prerequisite, we need to prepare the pem key pair and choose the desired Amazon Machine Image (AMI) and instance type.
+The AWS CLI also provides a convenient way to launch new EC2 instances.
+As a prerequisite, we prepare a pem key pair by name and choose the desired Amazon Machine Image (AMI) and instance type.

-The AMI provides the operating system, application server, and applications for the instance.
-The instance type though defines hardware properties like CPU and RAM.
+The AMI provides the operating system (OS), application server, and applications for the instance.
+To be clear, the instance type defines hardware properties like CPU and RAM.

 $ aws ec2 run-instances --image-id ami-0b418580298265d5c --instance-type t2.micro --key-name BaeldungKey